kasanari/vejde/README.md

 You are free to use all these components, or exchange some components with other libraries, like Torch Geometric for message passing or Stable Baselines 3 for RL.

-## Intro

-The purpose of this code library is to train deep reinforcement learning agents with problems where the data conforms to a relational data model (or the data can be made to follow one).
-The primary data structure used to represent states/observations is a `Dict[tuple[str, ...]: float | int | bool]`.
-Each key is a predicate on the form `P(X, ...)`, where the first element is always the predicate, and the rest of the tuple are its object arguments.
-This ostensibly represents a database.

-It includes:

-- Functions to filter and manipulate tuple dicts.
-- Functions to convert tuple dicts to biparitite graphs.
-- Functions for neural message passing over biparitite graphs.
-- A PPO implementation (with some extra features) that handles the batchign of the variable sized states.

-Functions related to sparse sampling of actions is stored in [this library](https://github.com/kasanari/GNN)

-You are free to use all these components, or exchange some components with other libraries, like Torch Geometric for message passing or Stable Baselines 3 for RL.

 ## How to use

 ### Installation